KwiiHours/KwiiHours/README.md

 ```

 • 😀 Pakbot 2.0:
-   • Same as the original with way more commands and features.
+   • Same as the original, but now with way more commands and features.
    • Heroku, Typescript, Discord.js, Firebase

 • 🦦 OtterBot: